WilbertOnGithub/GitTraining/instructions.md

 `git config --global user.name "Enter your full name here"`

 `git config --global user.email a.developer@ict.nl`

-And for the final step <a href="https://github.com/join" download target="_blank">you have to create a Github account.</a>.
-Use this link to create an account.
-You can use an existing Github account if you have one or you can create a new one using your ICT email address.
-Please send me the account you're using so I can add you to the repository we are going to use.

 Done!
 You now have a version of Git for Windows which is configured with the correct tooling.